ETS-Android3/Mastermind/README.md

 #### Future Implementations
 * Menu screen with option to start game or view rules
 * Rules screen explaining rules of the game and user interface guide
-* Create extra large layout for tablet portrait and landscape mode
-* Test with iOS
+* Continue testing user interface with various devices (ex. tablet, iOS devices)

 ## Running Mastermind <a name="Run"></a>
 ### How to Run Code